Frequently Asked Questions on Early Years Funding

 However, the funded hours do not pay for food, consumables, enhanced activities and resources or additional hours.
 Many of the things that we offer as a company to enhance the learning experience for our children here at Bright Kids are not costed into the governments funding.
 The legislation does say that parents can be expected to pay for extras.
 Although we do provide options for parents who choose not to take these enhancements.

-When calculating and offering out our sessions to parents, we have three distinct types of offers, with different attendance hours available in each of them.
+When calculating and offering out our sessions to parents, we have three distinct types of offers, with a choice of attendance hours available in each of them.
 These are described below and can be seen in our Schedule of Fees.

 You can therefore choose between: